couchbase/couchbase-python-client/README.md

 Building
 --------

-If you have a source checkout via Git you need to have Cython (>=0.19) installed in order to generate the `couchbase/libcouchbase.c` file.
-If you've downloaded the source package the file is already included.

-As the target audience is currently developers, you probably want to install the module locally.
-You can run:
+In order to build this client, you need to have `libcouchbase` installed.
+Once this is done, you can now build the extension.

     python setup.py build_ext --inplace

+If your libcouchbase install is in an alternate location (for example, `/opt/local/libcouchbase'), you may add extra directives, like so:

+    python setup.py build_ext --inplace \
+        --library-dir /opt/local/libcouchbase/lib \
+        --include-dir /opt/local/libcouchbase/include

-If you have compile libcouchbase yourself at a custom location, you can pass it in via the `CFLAGS` and `LDFLAGS` environment variables.
+Or you can modify the environment `CFLAGS` and `LDFLAGS` variables.

 Running sample application